isemona/Variant-Search-WebApp/README.md

-# Variant Search WebApp Installation
+# Variant Search Web Application

-Variant Search Engine is a Flask backend and React frontend web application that allows users to search for genes and their respective variants and their attributes.
+Variant Search Engine is a Flask backend and React frontend web application that allows users to search for genes and their respective variants and variant-attributes.

 ## Features Include:
 1. A search field that allow users to enter a gene and returns a tabular view of each variant and their attributes.